Ethical Principles of a CMA

 - Communicate information fairly and objectively.

-- Disclose ah relevant information that could reasonably be expected to influence an intended user’s understanding of the reports, analyses or recommendations.
+- Disclose any relevant information that could reasonably be expected to influence an intended user’s understanding of the reports, analyses or recommendations.

 - Disclose delays or deficiencies in information, timeliness, processing, or internal controls in conformance with organisation policy and/or applicable law.